xxx3456789/my-spells-testing/README.txt

 then paste the info you copied with Ctrl+V and change the name to a new name, etc.
 When you want to delete, just select what you copied, delete it, then delete the , next to the } from before.

-If you want to use Custom League Content:
+# Custom League Content:
 Download League 4.20 client,
-then go into Custom League Content folder, then drag League of Legends folder to your League of Legends 4.20 folder.
+then go into Custom League Content folder, then drag League of Legends folder to your League of Legends 4.20 folder, make sure League of Legends 4.20 folder has RADS folder.